Virtual Estate Planning Attorney in California

 Step 2: Personalized Document Drafting

 You complete a secure digital questionnaire at your own pace.
-A licensed California attorney drafts customized documents based on your specific family, assets, and goals.
+A licensed California attorney drafts your documents based on your family, assets, and goals.

 Step 3: Zoom Review and Revision

-We schedule a Zoom meeting to review your documents together.
-We screen-share provisions, explain each section, and make changes based on your feedback.
+We meet on Zoom to walk through your documents together.
+We share screens, explain each section, and update the documents based on your feedback.

 Step 4: Signing and Trust Funding Support

 We coordinate the signing process.
-Options include in-office signing, mobile notary, or remote notarization.
-We also help with deed transfers to move your home into the trust.
+Options include in-office signing, a mobile notary, or remote online notarization.
+We also help with deed transfers so your home is funded into the trust.

 How Much Does Virtual Estate Planning Cost in California?

-Estate planning fees vary depending on complexity.
-Many families are surprised to learn that the total cost of an online document service can approach what a virtual estate planning attorney charges for a fully customized, attorney-supervised plan.
-The difference is even smaller once you factor in attorney review add-ons, annual subscription fees, and potential fix-it costs.
+Estate planning fees vary with complexity.
+Many families are surprised to learn that the total cost of an online service can approach what a virtual attorney charges for a fully customized plan.

 Opelon LLP Pricing

-- Consultation, drafting, Zoom review, and trust funding all included
+- Consultation, drafting, Zoom review, and trust funding are all included.

-For specific fees, visit the California estate planning attorney fees page or schedule a free consultation.
+For current fees, visit our California estate planning attorney fees page or schedule a free consultation.

 Who Should Consider Virtual Estate Planning?

-Virtual estate planning is a good fit if you:
+Virtual estate planning is a strong fit if you:

-- Own a home in California and want to avoid probate for your family
+- Own a home in California and want to keep your family out of probate.

-- Have young children and need to name guardians and create a protective plan
+- Have young children and need to name guardians.

-- Prefer meeting from home but still want personalized legal guidance
+- Prefer meeting from home but still want personal legal guidance.

-- Previously used an online service and want an attorney to review or replace those documents
+- Used an online service before and want an attorney to review or replace it.

-- Have a blended family, business interests, or other complexity that templates cannot handle
+- Have a blended family, a business, or other complexity templates cannot handle.

-- Want to get estate planning done without taking time off work
+- Want to get the plan done without taking time off work.

 Frequently Asked Questions About Virtual Estate Planning in California

 Yes.
-California allows attorneys to conduct client meetings by video conference.
-The legal work, including document drafting and legal advice, is handled by a licensed California attorney.
-Some steps, like notarization, have specific requirements under California law.
+California allows attorneys to meet with clients by video.
+A licensed California attorney handles the legal work, including drafting and advice.
+Some steps, like notarization, have specific California requirements.
 Your attorney coordinates those logistics.

-Most of the estate planning process can be completed virtually.
-That includes initial consultation, document review, and revision meetings.
-Document signing may require a notary.
+Most of the process can run over Zoom.
+That includes the initial consultation, document review, and revision meetings.
+Signing may require a notary.
 A mobile notary or remote online notarization handles that step.

 The gap is smaller than most people expect.
-Online document services may appear affordable at base price.
-Costs add up with attorney review add-ons, annual subscriptions for updates, and other fees.
-A comprehensive attorney-reviewed plan often costs comparable amounts.
-It also delivers fully customized results with malpractice coverage.
+Online services look affordable at the base price.
+Costs add up with attorney review add-ons, annual subscriptions, and updates.
+A comprehensive attorney-reviewed plan often costs a comparable amount.
+It also delivers a customized result with malpractice coverage.

-No. Estate planning consultations and document reviews can be conducted by video conference.
-California law does require proper execution of estate planning documents, including witness and notarization requirements for certain documents.
+No. Consultations and document reviews can run by video.
+California law does require proper execution, including witness and notary rules for certain documents.
 A mobile notary or coordinated signing appointment handles those requirements.

 A comprehensive virtual estate plan from Opelon LLP typically includes: